Browse the bible

 Retention by plan#

-Pro~5 years30 days, per-user togglePer-user; you turn it on before any real data lands
+Pro~5 years30 days, per-user togglePer-user; turn it on before any real data lands

 Max~5 years30 days, per-user toggleSame as Pro